Maryfield, Saskatchewan: History

+John Young McNaught named his homestead after his sister, Mary; he donated land for a school in 1889, with the condition that the name be perpetuated.
+The name Maryfield was passed on to the post office, then the Canadian Pacific Railway station in 1906.
 Maryfield incorporated as a village on August 21, 1907.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Maryfield had a population of 311 living in 130 of its 157 total private dwellings, a change of from its 2016 population of 348.
 With a land area of 2.57 km2, it had a population density of in 2021.